Ritula Shah

-Ritula Harakhchand Shah was born in Barnet.
-She was educated at Haberdashers' Aske's School for Girls, Elstree before studying history at the University of Warwick and graduating in 1988.
+Ritula Harakhchand Shah was born in 1967 in Barnet, North London.
+She was educated at Haberdashers' Aske's School for Girls, Elstree, before studying history at the University of Warwick and graduating in 1988.
 She joined the Radio 4 production team, moved from there to regional television news, and then to Today in 1991 as a producer.
 When The World Today launched on the BBC World Service in 1999, Shah became one of its presenters.
-She is a presenter on the BBC World Service's The Real Story.
+She was a presenter on the BBC World Service's The Real Story.

 In May 2013, she began a series of eight episodes in the BBC Radio 4 One to One series of interviews.
 As she belongs to a Jain family (the Jain religion is concerned with renunciation), the subjects of her interviews are people whose life has involved renunciation.